 Countercyclical capital buffer.
-A countercyclical buffer rate of 1.5 per cent for both Sweden and Norway has been used in the calculation.
-The firm-specific buffer value has been estimated on the basis of reported data according to the European common instructions for reporting (COREP).
-In order to calculate the firm-specific buffer value the relevant credit exposure in each country is multiplied by the countercyclical buffer rate for each country.
+As of 19 March 2017, Sweden applies a counter-cyclical buffer of 2.0 per cent.
+Other EEA countries' countercyclical buffer values are included in the analysis as they come into force5 order to calculate the firm-specific buffer value the relevant credit exposure in each country is multiplied by the countercyclical buffer rate for each country.